seL4/microkit/docs/manual.md

     => env set loadaddr 0x80280000
     => env save

-The system image generated by the sel4cp tool is a raw binary file.
+The system image generated by the Microkit tool is a raw binary file.

 An example sequence of commands for booting is: